AyyanYe/Portfolio-Website/README.md

 ## Contributing

 Contributions, bug reports, and feature requests are welcome!
 If you'd like to contribute to this project, please follow the standard GitHub fork and pull request workflow.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
-You are free to use, modify, and distribute this code for your own portfolio website.